scalacenter/sprees/README.md

 much detail.
 A link to this page is provided.

-When they are done, participants approach the projects they are most interested on and get it contact with the maintainers.
+When they are done, participants approach the projects they are most interested in and get it contact with the maintainers.
 At this point, maintainers usually hear the participants' experience and provide personal guidance on tickets that would suit them.